jjmontesl/awesit/README.md

 Sitetool requires information about the environments it manages.

 Configuration is done in YAML format.
 Configuration may eventually include templates and other files.
-It is recommended to keep your sitetool configuration versioned.
+Depending on your use case, you may wish to keep your configuration files versioned.

 SiteTool reads by default configuration from user home `~/.sitetool.conf`.
 This can be changed using the `-c` command line option.

 You can find an example configuration in the `sitetool.conf.sample` file.
-Copy it to your home directory with name `.sitetool.conf` and **modify it** to reflect the sites you will be managing.
+Copy it to your home directory with name `.sitetool.conf` and **edit it** to reflect the sites you will be managing.

 ## Examples